Get the vehicle you want and keep your finances on track

 To prepare yourself for this cost, call your insurance company ahead of time to get an estimate.
 Keep in mind that many insurance companies allow you to pay on a monthly, semi-annual or even annual basis.

-The bottom line is that many Canadians need a car but do not have tens of thousands of dollars lying around to buy one.Opens a new website in a new window
+The bottom line is that many Canadians need a car but don't have tens of thousands of dollars lying around to buy one.Opens a new website in a new window

 5. Consider the cost of repairs